marcusg/raise_test_exception/README.md

 ## What and why

 Simple Rails engine providing a route (and controller action) you can access from inside your application to raise an exception.
-This should trigger you exception notifier and you should receive an email (or whatever you've configured).
+This should trigger the exception notifier and you should receive an email (or whatever you've configured).

 ## Requirements